nirbhay-design/Nirbhay-resume/Current Resume and CV/Nirbhay_Sharma_ML.md

 ---

-**Nirbhay Sharma**, Gautam Kumar, Dr. Angshuman Paul, **An Extremely Lightweight CNN Model For the Diagnosis of Chest Radiographs in Resource-constrained Environments** | *International Journal of Medical Physics* 2023 | <a href="https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.16722"> Paper </a>
+- **An Extremely Lightweight CNN Model For the Diagnosis of Chest Radiographs in Resource-constrained Environments** | *International Journal of Medical Physics* 2023 | <a href="https://aapm.onlinelibrary.wiley.com/doi/abs/10.1002/mp.16722"> Paper </a>
+- **Aggregation-Assisted Proxyless Distillation: A Novel Approach for Handling System Heterogeneity in Federated Learning** | *International Joint Conference on Neural Networks (IJCNN)* 2024

 <h3>Research and Work Experience</h3>